About Agape Force

 The group members constantly preach, sing, carry out witnessing missions at every opportunity, as well as publish Peace.
 Thus, as is the trend, the newspaper began as a major project of the young people, while other aspects of the ministry grew as the vision for the lost increased.

-This article was from a VERY early time in AF, but it really did seem to describe the heart of Agape Force pretty well.
+This article was from a VERY early time in AF, and Ferni Casner might actually be Ferni Castillo (a very early Agape Force staff member) but it really did seem to describe the heart of Agape Force pretty well.
 We were revivalists and evangelists.
 Young adults, most of us between the ages of 18 and 25, bent on winning the lost and reviving the church and doing it 24/7.
-What was odd about that was that we were a group with that heart, not an individual.
+What was odd about that was that we were a group with that heart, not just an individual.
 Throughout church history Revivalists and Evangelists are individuals, it seems.
 They may have organizations around them - but they are typically preachers and their efforts are the core of that organization.
 With Agape Force it was not so.
-There were, indeed, Charismatic leaders involved - but the ministry did not hing on the preaching prowess of those leaders, but the street level efforts of a bunch of kids.
+There were, indeed, Charismatic leaders involved - but the ministry did not hing e on the preaching prowess of those leaders, but the street level efforts of a bunch of kids.
 As time went by things grew and changed.
-It was a very fractal ministry for several year.
+It was a very fractal ministry for several years.
 In time came the Children's Music and ministry and later still teams were sent to other countries and many of these became more like classic missionary efforts.
 Teams were sent to US towns to "Take" them for Jesus and there were some very profound results.
 Most of these teams and missions were what we would now call "Short Term" at first.
 However, there are many ministries still out there that owe their roots to the teams that were sent out many years ago.
 Some teams became churches.
 Some were turned over to other ministries when it was time for the Agape Force staff to leave.

 AF ALUMNI LINKS